 Want to find a coffee table with the ideal dimensions for your space?
-These tips will help you find the perfect one!
+This coffee table size guide will help you find the perfect one!

 Finding the right-sized furniture for your space is every bit as important as the style of your piece.
 Which is exactly why the current 36″ round coffee table in our sun room (aka “circus room”) needs to go.